-To further streamline administrative processes, INLIVIAN is proposing a non-significant change to the alternative verification feature of the agency's rent reform initiative.
-Below are the proposed alternative verification changes.
+To further streamline administrative processes, in FY 2023, INLIVIAN amended the alternative verification feature of the agency's rent reform initiative to include the following changes:

 - Fixed Sources of Income: Verification documents for fixed income sources will be valid for the full calendar year in which the income is effective.
 For example, if a SS benefit letter is dated February 1, 2022, that benefit letter will be valid for any certification with an effective date in 2022. - Asset Income: Income from assets with a combined value of less than \$50,000 will be excluded.
-The triennial recertification will include self-certification for households with combined assets at or below \$50,000, or third-party verification for assets over \$50,000. - Verification Hierarchy: INLIVIAN would like to recommend reducing the HUD verification hierarchy from a six (6) step process to a three (3) step process and no longer require verification of income for households that have a combined household income of less than \$4,999 (minimum renters).
-The proposed verification hierarchy is noted in the chart below.
+The triennial recertification will include self-certification for households with combined assets at or below \$50,000, or third-party verification for assets over \$50,000. - Verification Hierarchy: INLIVIAN reduced the verification hierarchy from a six (6) step process to a three (3) step process and no longer requires verification of income for households that have a combined household income of less than \$4,999 (minimum renters).
+The new verification hierarchy is illustrated in the chart below:

-Level Verification Technique Ranking 3 Up font Income Verification (UIV) HUD and non-HUD systems, Written Third Party Verification, and Written Third Party Verification Form Highest (Mandatory) HUD's Enterprise Income Verification (EIV) system, UIV using non-HUD systems, written third party, and written third party verification form can all be used to supplement EIV-reported income sources and when EIV has no data; Mandatory when tenant disputes EIV-reported employment and income information when total combined household income exceeds \$4,999.
-2 Oral Third-Party Verification Medium-Low (Mandatory if written third party verification is not available when total combined household income exceeds \$4,999) 1 Tenant Declaration Low (Use as a last resort when unable to obtain any type of third party verification when total combined household income exceeds \$4,999)
+Level Verification Technique Ranking 3 Highest (Mandatory) HUD's Enterprise Income Verification (EIV) system, UIV using non-HUD systems, written third party, and written third party verification form can all be used to supplement EIV-reported income sources and when EIV has no data; Mandatory when tenant disputes EIV-reported employment and income information when total combined household income exceeds \$4,999.
+2 Oral Third-Party Verification Medium-Low (Mandatory if written third party verification is not available when total combined household income exceeds \$4,999)

+1 Tenant Declaration Low (Use as a last resort when unable to obtain any type of third-party verification when total combined household income exceeds \$4,999)